ojasdhok12/dataforge/README.md

 directionally consistent with intuition, explicitly labeled as a toy approximation rather than a paper-sourced number).

+**Inline citations (complete):** the artifact's own prose — not just the README's paper-trail tables — now cites specific papers next to the specific claims they support (claim box cites Irie et al. 2022 and Yang et al.'s DeltaNet 2024; BDH module cites Kosowski et al. 2025 by section).

+**Blog post (complete):** 776 words on "Observability Constraints in Latent Reasoning Systems," distinct from the main topic.
+Both cited papers were fact-checked against their actual abstracts after drafting, and one mischaracterization was caught and corrected before finalizing.
+Includes a real, verified statistic (13 percentage points, 13 frontier models) rather than a vague qualitative claim.
+Exported as `blog_post.pdf`.

+**Precision and robustness pass (complete):** see §5.6 above — edge cases stress-tested independently, display precision increased, exact values now exposed on hover throughout.

-**Submission packaging (drafted, pending your action):** setup/reproduction instructions, source and license record, and AI-assistance disclosure are now written into this README (§7–§9).
-Two checklist items cannot be completed without your action, since they require your own accounts: a public hosting URL for the artifact (no sign-in required) and a public GitHub repository. **Both are now live** — see Public Links above.
+**Submission packaging (complete):** setup/reproduction instructions, source and license record, and AI-assistance disclosure are written into this README (§7–§9).
+Public artifact URL and public GitHub repository are both live — see Public Links above.

-**Remaining:** narrative playtest and polish, blog post (including its own PDF export), inline citations placed beside specific technical claims in the README/artifact prose (not just listed in the paper-trail tables above), live-defense rehearsal.
+**Remaining — requires your team, not more building:** narrative playtest with someone unfamiliar with the topic, and live-defense rehearsal.